Dihedral symmetries of multiple logarithms: The various Hopf algebras of -deco polygons

-If $t_k$ and $t_l$ are two trees in the forest $F$, the vertices of $t_k$ are incomparable to the vertices of $t_l$ in the linear order defined by $F$.
-Furthermore, by construction, each tree $t_k$ does not have both $v_{j1}$ and $v_{j2}$ as vertices.
-Therefore, I can group $\Lambda(F)$ into sums of those terms where $v_{j1}$ is to the left of $v_{j2}$ and sums of those where the opposite is true.
-The relative positions of $v_{j2}$ and $v_{j1}$ correspond to the two orientations of the edge $I_j$.
+If $t_k$ and $t_l$ are two trees in the forest $F$, the vertexes of $t_k$ are incomparable to the vertexes of $t_l$ in $F$.
+By construction, each tree $t_k$ does not have both $v_{j1}$ and $v_{j2}$ as vertexes, for any $j$.
+Group $\Lambda(F)$ into sums of those terms where $v_{j1}$ is to the left of $v_{j2}$ and sums of those where the opposite is true.
+The relative positions of $v_{j2}$ and $v_{j1}$ correspond to the two orientations of the edge $e_j$.
 Since there are 2 choices for each pair, this divides the terms of $\Lambda(F)$ into $2^n$ sums.
-Thus $\Lambda(F)$ has been grouped into the sums in the statement of the lemma. \end{proof}
+This groups $\Lambda(F)$ into the sums in the statement of the lemma. \end{proof}